 We have developed a poster campaign which is part of our Athena Swan Bronze Award action plan, which demonstrates our commitment to recognising and rewarding success of Women in STEM.
 Female students are less likely to choose to study STEM subjects, this can be due to gender stereotypes and incorrect perceptions of the type of careers that are available.
 The posters were intended to present a range of female role models who balance their personal and professional lives and coming high-flying STEM success with a range of other interests.

-To find out more about STEM courses please visit our College page.
+To find out more about STEM courses please visit our Faculty page.

 Although a report commissioned by EDF energy has revealed a third of British schoolgirls consider themselves not clever enough to pursue a career in science, Dr Joanna Heaton-Marriott contests the stereotype that STEM subjects are ‘for boys.’